0xProject/0x-monorepo/packages/sol-meta/README.md

 #### Exposed Functions

-All functions marked `internal` functions receive a public wrapper.
+All functions marked `internal` receive a public wrapper.
 The name of the wrapper is `functionNamePublic`.
 The wrapped function signature is identical to the original.